Verstappen cruises from pole to win Austrian GP sprint

 Chinese driver Zhou Guanyu’s engine cut out on the formation lap and forced the Alfa Romeo driver to start from the pit lane one week after surviving a crash at the British GP.

 Four-time F1 champion Sebastian Vettel retired when Aston Martin told him to bring the car to the garage on lap 22.
-He was then summoned to appear before stewards for his behavior at a drivers’ meeting, although it was not immediately clear why.
+He was then summoned to the stewards for storming out of a drivers’ meeting on Friday evening and given a suspended fine of 25,000 euros ($26,000).

-Earlier, British GP winner Sainz led the second practice ahead of Leclerc with Verstappen finishing third.
-Ferrari raced with its original Prancing Horse logo on the 90th anniversary of its first appearance in motorsport, at Spa-Francorchamps in 1932.
+Vettel was “expressing frustration at the meeting” then left before the end.

+“Drivers are not free to leave when they want,” F1 said.
+“Drivers at this level are role models for every driver around the world and in the opinion of the stewards Vettel failed to live up to that standard.”

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports